arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

         '403':
           description: |
             Returned if your user has insufficient rights.
-            In order to update vertices in the graph  you at least need to have the following privileges
+            In order to update vertices in the graph, you at least need to have the following privileges:
           content:
             application/json:
               schema: